Agent Cards: Capability Discovery Standard for AI Agents¶

 array | Individual capability units |

-Each skill describes a specific capability the agent can perform:
+Each skill describes one capability the agent can perform:

 {